cbio3lab/LiProS/README.md

 ---

-This repository contains every script, dataset, and supplementary information of our manuscript *"LiProS: FAIR simulation workflow to Predict Accurate Lipophilicity Profiles for Small Molecules."*
+This repository contains every script, dataset, and supplementary information of our manuscript "LiProS: FAIR simulation workflow to Predict Accurate Lipophilicity Profiles for Small Molecules.", *ChemRxiv*, **2024**: https://doi.org/10.26434/chemrxiv-2024-znppb-v2